gaetanlhf/gozimlib/README.md

 ## Commands

-The command above installs the tools of this package to the `$GOPATH/bin/`.
+The command above installs the tools of this package to `$GOPATH/bin/`.

 ### zimserver